 Use directories to get contacts for speculative applications.
-Relevant ones include:
+Relevant directories include:

-As a trainee you will start by learning skills on the job over the first 18 months or so, attending specific courses once you have proven yourself to your employer.
+As a trainee, you'll start by learning skills on the job over approximately the first 18 months, attending specific courses once you have proven yourself to your employer.
 You will usually rotate around teams, working with experienced engineers and technical managers.

 Structured training programmes may lead to chartered engineer (CEng) status if the requirements of the Institution of Engineering and Technology (IET) are met.

 Training schemes, in both radio and television, are run by training organisations and by some of the major broadcasters.
 For example, the BBC runs a traineeship that is accredited by the IET and lasts for two years.
-As well as providing industry experience it allows you to work towards a Masters in broadcast engineering from Birmingham City University.
+As well as providing industry experience, this traineeship allows you to work towards a Masters in broadcast engineering from Birmingham City University.

-Although it provides no guaranteed job at the end, you will get paid a salary, as well as having the university fees paid for you.
+Although it provides no guaranteed job at the end you'll be paid a salary, as well as your tuition fees covered.
 Find out more at BBC Engineering Traineeship.